 The Autoimmune Paleo Cookbook

 Are you overwhelmed yet?!
 Following the standard paleo diet can be difficult enough.
 And if you think undertaking the autoimmune paleo protocol is impossible you are not alone.
-But the good news is Mickey Trescott who runs the blog Autoimmune Paleo has written a new ebook. that will make the process MUCH easier.
+But the good news is Mickey Trescott who runs the blog Autoimmune Paleo has written an ebook. that will make the process MUCH easier.

 The Autoimmune Paleo Cookbook contains over 110 beautifully photographed and fully autoimmune paleo protocol compliant recipes.
 You will also find: